Partyplex/DT-Business-Analyst-Assignment/Task2_Patient_Communication.md

 # Task 2: Patient Care & Communication System Design

 ## Objective
-The objective of this task is to design a simple, scalable patient care and follow-up communication system that reduces WhatsApp chaos, ensures timely patient responses, and minimizes unnecessary doctor involvement while preserving care quality.
+In small healthcare clinics, doctors often receive a large number of patient messages on WhatsApp for follow-ups, reports, and routine doubts.
+The goal of this task is to design a simple patient communication system that reduces unnecessary doctor interruptions while ensuring patients still receive timely and proper responses.

 ---

-## Key Problem in Small Clinics
+## Problem Observed in Small Clinics
-In many small healthcare clinics:
+Based on common clinic workflows, most patient communication issues happen because:
-- Patients directly message doctors on WhatsApp for follow-ups, reports, and routine queries
+- Patients directly message doctors for non-urgent queries
-- Doctors get interrupted frequently, increasing cognitive load and burnout
+- Doctors get interrupted during OPD hours
-- Important messages get missed or delayed due to message overload
+- Important messages get lost among routine messages
-- There is no structured way to track patient communication
+- There is no clear tracking of patient communication

-The solution must work within existing tools and avoid adding operational complexity.
+With limited staff and manual processes, this creates confusion and delays.

 ---

-## Message Classification Framework
+## Message Classification Approach
-All incoming patient messages can be classified into two categories:
+To manage this better, patient messages can be divided into two types:

 ### 1. Automated Messages
-Handled without doctor involvement:
+These do not require doctor involvement and can be handled by staff:
-- Appointment confirmations and reminders
+- Appointment reminders
 - Medicine refill reminders
-- Routine test result notifications
+- Test result notifications
 - Payment confirmations
-- General clinic information (timings, location, availability)
+- General clinic information

-### 2. Human-in-the-Loop Messages
+### 2. Review Required Messages
-Require staff or doctor review:
+These require medical judgment and should be escalated:
 - Symptom-related follow-ups
-- Adverse medication reactions
+- Side effects or adverse reactions
-- Emergency or high-risk complaints
+- Emergency complaints
-- Treatment modification requests
+- Treatment change requests

-This classification ensures doctors are involved only when medically necessary.
+This separation helps doctors focus only on critical cases.

 ---

-## Google Sheets–Based Control System
+## Google Sheets Control System
-A shared Google Sheet can act as a lightweight communication control hub with the following columns:
+A simple Google Sheet can be used as a message tracking system with the following columns:

-- Patient ID
-- Patient Name
+- Patient ID and Name
-- Message Category (Automated / Review Required)
-- Message Summary
+- Message Type
+- Short message summary
-- Priority Level (Low / Medium / High)
+- Priority level
-- Assigned To (Staff / Doctor)
+- Assigned person (staff or doctor)
-- Status (Pending / Responded / Escalated)
+- Status of response
-- Response Time

-Staff update the sheet, and doctors review only high-priority escalations.
+Clinic staff update the sheet, and doctors review only high-priority cases at fixed times.

 ---

-## Workflow Design
+## Practical Workflow
-1. Patient messages are first received by clinic staff or a shared number
+1. Patient messages are received by clinic staff
-2. Staff classify and log messages into Google Sheets
+2. Messages are categorized and logged into the sheet
-3. Automated responses are sent for routine queries
+3. Routine messages get quick standard responses
-4. Only critical or high-risk cases are escalated to doctors
+4. Critical cases are escalated to doctors
-5. Doctors respond in scheduled review windows instead of constant interruptions
+5. Doctors respond during scheduled review windows

+This avoids constant interruptions during consultations.

 ---

-## Optional Automation (Future Scope)
-- Google Apps Script can auto-send reminders and confirmations
-- Priority-based notifications can alert doctors only for urgent cases
-- Integration with HMS can auto-fill patient details into the sheet

----

-## Impact of the System
+## Impact
+This system:
-- Reduces doctor WhatsApp overload
+- Reduces WhatsApp overload for doctors
-- Improves response consistency and patient satisfaction
+- Improves response consistency
-- Creates accountability and traceability for patient communication
+- Creates accountability for patient communication
-- Scales easily as clinic volume increases

-This system prioritizes simplicity, discipline, and real-world feasibility without increasing operational burden.
+- Works with existing tools and minimal training

+From a practical clinic perspective, this approach is easy to implement and sustainable.